 Affected users can cancel the subscription at any time in the customer account or by e-mail, whereby the concrete contact information is communicated to the respective user separately by e-mail.

 Affected users have the right to change/correct or completely delete their data stored for the subscription order at any time.
-Upon request, we, as the data controller, will provide data subjects with information at any time as to whether, and if so, which data we have stored about them.
+Upon request, we, as the persons responsible for processing, will provide information at any time as to whether and, if so, which data we have stored about the person concerned.
 In addition, we will correct or delete personal data at the request of the data subject, provided there are no legal storage obligations to the contrary.